po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * When we click on the `Refresh` at the top of the Compass screen and the `demoBD` database we just created should appear on the list of available databases.

-  *  We click on the arrow to the left of the `shelterDB` database to open it and click on the `petsCollection` collection that appears below.
+  *  We click on the arrow to the left of the `shelterDB` database to open it and click on the `petCollection` collection that appears below.

   *  The new document that we created appears in the Documents tab.